 January 3, 1979, was a momentous day for 22-year-old Christine O’Neil and Australian sport.
-In front of a boisterous crowd at Kooyong, the 110th ranked O’Neil shocked the world to defeat American Betsy Nagelson to claim the 1978 Australian Open and become the first unseeded winner of a Grand Slam crown.
+In front of a boisterous crowd at Kooyong, the 110th ranked O’Neil shocked the world by defeating American Betsy Nagelson to claim the 1978 Australian Open and become the first unseeded winner of a Grand Slam crown.
 The seventh consecutive title won by an Australian and the 18th victory in 21 years, perhaps more surprising than O’Neil’s unseeded triumph is the fact that it remains the last time the Australian Open was won by a home-grown champion.

 O’Neil and Nagelson had been promising youngsters on similar paths when winning their respective country’s junior open championships in 1973.
 In the intervening years, Nagelson was the more accomplished of the pair, which her seeding at eight reflected, but 1978 had seen her fall from a career-high ranking of 26 to 68th by the time of the Australian Open Final.

 Despite reaching her home Grand Slam Quarter Final at her first try in 1971, with limited support and resources it was a much tougher pathway to the 1978 Final for the Newcastle born and raised O’Neil.
 Her first trip to Wimbledon in 1974 was only possible due to an 18-month stint working a parcel delivery job.

 “I’ve been working all my life,” O’Neil told the Herald Sun in 2008.
 “It was very much just travel and do it yourself.”
 Her hard work was rewarded with a third-round finish at the All-England club, but four years later the grind of life on the tour had taken a toll with thoughts of retirement at the front of the 22-year-old’s mind.